Our Charter

 • The Executive Committee, drawn from current membership of the Society, will confirm admission of new candidates to the Society.

-• Members must hold a terminal degree (Ph.D. or equivalent research degree) in a theological or related discipline.
-ABD candidates will not be accepted as full members.
+• Full members must hold a terminal degree (Ph.D. or equivalent research degree) in a theological or related discipline.
+ABD candidates, DMin candidates, and non-ACNA candidates may be accepted as affiliate members.

-• Members must be confirmed or received in the Anglican Church of North America and submit to its doctrine and discipline sincerely and without reservation.
+• ACNA members must be confirmed or received in the Anglican Church of North America and submit to its doctrine and discipline sincerely and without reservation.
+Non-ACNA affiliate members must subscribe to the Jerusalem Declaration.

 • Members must agree to live by an Anglican Rule of Life, as minimally set forth in To Be a Christian, qq.
 252-255.